zainternational/pmsusermanual/docs/operations/front-desk/in-house.md

 Reservations belonging to a group are shown together.
 Use **Expand All** / **Collapse All** to toggle group rows.
 Group ID and group name are shown in the group header row.

+## Guest Record

+Click **Guest Record** on a reservation row to open a report of the guest's profile summary (name, phone, email, VIP level, total stays, total nights, last stay date) and their full stay history (past reservations with room type, status, and room/F&B/other/total revenue per stay).
+Click a reservation number in the stay history to open that reservation, or use **Print** to print the record.
+This action is only visible to users with the required view permission.

 ## Alerts on Check Out

 If a reservation has alerts configured to display at **Check Out**, they appear in a read-only modal before the checkout confirmation.
 Review the alerts and close the modal to proceed with checkout.